First Assistant Secretary, Department of Education, Skills and Employment

-Karen Sandercock is the Branch Manager, Policy and Systems, within the International Group in the Australian Government Department of Education and Training.
+Karen Sandercock is the First Assistant Secretary within the Australian Government Department of Education, Skills and Employment.

 Karen is responsible for overseeing policy development to improve the quality frameworks for international education.
 She leads the government’s policy work to protect and enhance the quality of Australia’s international education sector, to provide tuition protection to international students, and to support the student visa integrity program.